Zygodon/SBM/Meadows-surveys-latent-communities.md

 \pagebreak

 ## <a name="section4"></a> 4.
-Calculation of LC expression.

-1. Write G~l~ for the graph of Latent Community l, of degree r~l~ (Latent communities are expressed as graphs in section 2 above.
-The degree of a graph is the number of links between the nodes; in this case the nodes are plant species.)
-2. Write G~ls~ for the subgraph of G~l~ represented at site s.
-3. Write A~ls~ for the subgraph of G~ls~ with associative links, and D~ls~ for the subgraph of G~ls~ with dissociative links.

-Then the expression X~ls~ of Latent Community l at site s is X~ls~ = 100(a~ls~-d~ls~)/r~l~

-where a~ls~ is the degree (number of links) of A~ls~ and d~ls~ is the degree of D~ls~.

-The presence of *associative* dyads increases X~ls~ while *dissociative* dyads decrease X~ls~.
-An LC with dissociative links can never be 100% represented; another option would be to normalise against the degree of A~l~, the number of associative links in the parent LC.
-I decided against this because it is conceivable that there could be an LC with only dissociative links.
-Negative values of X~ls~ are possible.
+Associative and dissociative links.

+The information given to the SBM is that certain pairs of plants are not distributed independently in the data.
+The criterion for independence is a Fisher test on the pairwise contingency table with p<0.05.
+This says nothing about whether the plants occur more or less frequently than would be expected by chance.

+The Fisher test also returns a value for the odds ratio.
+If odds ratio > 1, the relationship is associative, that is, the two plants occur together in the data more often than would be expected by chance.
+Otherwise it is dissociative.
+This information is included in the graphs of Section 2, and may be taken into account when interpreting the results.

+For example, LC1 could be characterised as dyads with any of several rather interesting plants, but not paired with *Lolium perenne*.
+The meadows where LC1 is most fully expressed are Gravetye East, Gravetye West and Plain Field North.
+I think I am correct that these are fields with a management history of intentional meadow restoration, and that would explain the presence of interesting plants; to the extent that *L perenne* is present at these sites, it could be interpreted as a relic from former more intensive management.

 ## 5. Where next?

-Can we glean any understanding of community organisation in our data by examining the species composition of the latent communities, and their site-specific expressions?
-There are hints of some possibilities:
+Does an examination of the species composition of the latent communities, and their site-specific expressions, give us any understanding of the community organisation?
+There are possibilities; the case of LC1 is discussed in Section 4 above.
+Further:

-* LC1 could be characterised as dyads with any of several rather interesting plants, but NOT paired with *Lolium perenne*.
-The meadows where LC1 is most fully expressed are Gravetye East, Gravetye West and Plain Field North.
-I think I am correct that these are fields with a management history of intentional meadow restoration, and that would explain the presence of interesting plants; to the extent that *L perenne* is present at these sites (and I need to check up whether it is or not), it could be interpreted as a relic from former more intensive management.

 * Latent Community 3 contains an assemblage of plants of damp or wet habitats.
 It is particularly expressed at Bushy Field, Daltons Meadow, Hanging Meadow, The Mead and White Coppice.
 This makes sense as these are all damp but well managed (from a wildflower meadow perspective).

 * LC6 also includes plants from wet habitats, but maybe with a suggestion of higher nutrient level (*Urtica dioica*, *Rumex crispus*, *Rumex acutifolius*).
-Lindfield Bridge has the strongest expression of LC6; it is a riparine bank bordering a former agricultural field.
-It was pointed out in Section 2 that LC6 is anomalous in that the in_block probability is less than one of the out_block probabilities; in fact, less than the out_block probability with the other damp community, LC3, suggesting that these communities have a mutually exclusive relationship.
+Lindfield Bridge has the strongest expression of LC6; it is a riparine bank bordering a former agricultural field, and that could account for the assumed higher nutrient levels.

-It will be interesting to use this tool to explore the data for further evidence of biotic or abiotic interactions which could further be tested (in principle at least) by field work or reference to literature.
+These examples show that the SBM can indicate biotic or abiotic interactions leading to the observed latent community expressions, which was the aim of this study, and suggest that more insights will emerge from further analysis.
+Any such suggestions need to be tested in the field or by reference to the literature.

 \pagebreak